JWCS/ML-CVtest2/README.txt

 The code in Main is shown below.
 It makes usage of the following functions (chronologically): MedianFilter, EdgeOperator(Sobel3/5), Expansion, ZhangWangThin, and Line.
 The names are generally explanatory, and details are in the functions themselves; Main is a pertinent example of their functionality.
+The final function, Line, outputs a final logical/binary image and a list of all lines in the image (Recorded and included in Image1 as ImOut.jpg and LineList.csv respectively).

 Key components to note: first, there is no built-in input for Main, the image to be processed is written in.